Answering Landlord & Real Estate Investor Questions During the Coronavirus

 Q: If a complaint was filed before the eviction moratorium was put in place but the case was not heard, do I have to file a new complaint?

 A: No, the State of Michigan has administratively adjourned the deadlines normally requiring prompt hearing of eviction/forfeiture matters.
 Your complaint remains on the court’s docket and will be re-noticed for hearing once the State of Michigan lifts the moratorium.
 The court should send the landlord/manager a form to update the complaint.

 Q: If I received a possession judgment before the eviction moratorium, what is the latest date I can execute a writ?
 What happens if I can’t execute the writ within this time frame before the moratorium is lifted?
 Will I have to start all over again?

 A: You cannot personally serve or execute a writ or conduct an eviction during the moratorium, except for the allowable evictions under the executive order.
 The State of Michigan has administratively adjourned the deadlines normally requiring service of the writ which would otherwise require execution within 56 days of its issuance.
 Landlords should have an issued writ executed within 56 days following the lifting of the moratorium.

-Q: Can I serve notices on my tenants even though there is a moratorium on evictions?
-If not, when can I start doing so?
+Q: Can I serve notices on my CARE covered properties even though there is a moratorium on non-payment evictions?

 Q: Can I still file a small claims action in court?
 Will there be delays for small claims hearings?